StackAbuse/eureka-microservices-tutorial/README.md

 Now, let's go ahead and create the *Data Aggregation Service*.

-### Creating an Eureka Client - Data Aggregation Service in Flask
+### Creating a Eureka Client - Data Aggregation Service in Flask

 The only missing component is the *Data Aggregation Service*, which accepts a *Student*, in JSON format and populates a Pandas `DataFrame`, performs certain operations and returns the result back.